 Other destinations included promotions (7.8%), miscellaneous (including store locators – 3.5%), links to social networks (3%), application download (2.2%), and coupons (1%).

 The top 6 2D code advertisers in 2011 all featured 2D codes in more than 50% of their print ads.
 OppenheimerFunds led with 85%, followed by Next Day Blinds (71%), Tag Heuer (68%), State Street (61%), American Mattress (57%), and Newegg.com (55%).
 An additional 6 advertisers included 2D codes in at least one-quarter of their print ads, including Nissan and Home Depot (both at 26%).

 About the Data: Throughout 2011, Competitrack identified over 7,300 ads featuring 2D codes, comprising 1.4% of all the advertisements tracked during the period, including ad types unsuited for 2D codes, such as radio spots.

-Topics: Analytics & Automated, Automotive, Brand Metrics, Financial Services, Food & Restaurants, Mobile Phone, Online, Online & Mobile, Pharma & Healthcare, PR, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Technology, Telecom
+Topics: Analytics & Automated, Automotive, Brand Metrics, Data-driven, Financial Services, Food & Restaurants, Mobile Phone, Online, Online & Mobile, Pharma & Healthcare, PR, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Technology, Telecom

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.